Skip to main content

 Out-of-SampleYou lock those rules and test them on fresh, unseen data that comes right after.This reveals if your "best setup" was just lucky for that old data or has real potential.

-The bottom line?
 A strategy that passes multiple walk-forward tests is far more trustworthy.
 It shows it can hold up across different market environments, not just fit perfectly to one static set of past data.
-It’s the difference between a strategy that looked good once and one that might actually stand a chance going forward.
+It's the difference between a strategy that looked good once and one that might actually stand a chance going forward.
+I haven't seen a single strategy that passed multiple walk-forward windows turn out to be a fluke in live trading.

 Q: How much historical data do I actually need for a good backtest?
-Aim for at least 2–3 years of data.
-The real goal is to see how your strategy holds up across different environments — like a roaring bull market, a tough bear market, and those frustrating sideways periods where nothing seems to happen.
-More data usually means more reliable results, but make sure your data isn't so old that the market's basic rules have changed since then.
+At least 2–3 years.
+The real goal is to see how your strategy holds up across different environments — a roaring bull market, a tough bear market, and those frustrating sideways periods where nothing seems to happen.
+More data usually means more reliable results, but watch out for data so old that the market's basic rules have changed since then.

 Q: If my backtest is profitable, does that mean I'll make money in the future?
 Not at all.
 This is the most important thing to remember.
 The past never perfectly repeats itself.
 A strategy that crushed it in 2020 might struggle in today's market.
 Think of backtesting as a way to check if your trading idea makes sense on paper and to spot obvious flaws.
 It's a tool for reducing risk, not a guarantee of profits.